thedrakesng/thedrakesng.github.io/_posts/2025-07-05-The-AI-License.md

 While headlines often focus on replacement, the current reality is one of **augmentation**.
 For now, in most licensed jobs, AI is a powerful assistant, not a successor.
 In law, it reviews thousands of contracts for key clauses, but a human lawyer builds the case strategy.
 In medicine, it flags anomalies in an MRI scan, but a human radiologist makes the final diagnosis and consults with the patient.

-But how long will AI remain as assists?
+But how long will AI remain as assistants?
 To understand when—or if—AI will fully replace licensed professionals, we must first ignore the technology and ask a more fundamental question: **Why do licenses exist?**

 The answer rests on three foundational pillars.